microsoft/vsts-extension-retrospectives/README.md

 In this phase feedback is collected from all participants.
 Users can add feedback under any of the columns using the 'Add new card' button or by double clicking the empty space of the column's background.
-Once feedback from all users is collected, move onto the next phase.

 ![A screenshot of an example retrospective board column, showing the example user Avery Axolotl writing in a feedback item that says 'Accidentally deleted